Ayush41/Lab-Pograms/DBMS/UNION.md

     WHERE location IN ('London', 'Chicago')
 );
 ```
+### 3. Names of employees whose salary is above 55000 OR departments that have 5–8 letters.
 ```sql
 -- Names of employees whose salary is above 55000 OR departments that have 5–8 letters.
 SELECT emp_name AS result